Central Park birder Christian Cooper on being 'a Black man in the natural world'

 GROSS: You developed your own digital comic called "Queer Nation: The Online Gay Comic."
 What did you do with the freedom that you had?

 COOPER: It was a real privilege.
-It was actually Bobbie Chase, my old boss at Marvel, who was now working at DC, or, at that time, she was working at DC and Marie Javins, another old Marvel alum and dear friend of mine who was - who is now the head of DC Comics, and they approached me about writing a comic, which - I hadn't written a comic in years at that point.
+It was actually Bobbie Chase, my old boss at Marvel, who was now working at DC - or, at that time, she was working at DC - and Marie Javins, another old Marvel alum and dear friend of mine who is now the head of DC Comics.
+And they approached me about writing a comic, which - I hadn't written a comic in years at that point.
 And I was really nervous that the old comic-writing muscles had atrophied.
 But it was a joy to bring that story to life on the page once we figured out what it was going to be 'cause they had a title.
-And once they told me the title, it just fell into place for me what I wanted to do, a story that was magical-realist to bring the points home.
+And once they told me the title, it just fell into place for me what I wanted to do - a story that was magical-realist to bring the points home.
 So that was a joy to do.

 GROSS: You should say the title 'cause the title's great.